-Notes on storing this product: Care has been taken to protect the Probiotics in this product as much as possible.
-However, because bacteria are sensitive to heat, it is important to store in a cool location.
-Some people prefer the refrigerator.
+Notes on storing this product: Care has been taken to protect the probiotics in this product as much as possible.
+However, because bacteria are sensitive to heat, it is important to store this product in a cool location, such as the refrigerator.

-Bacteria are single-celled microorganisms found everywhere on Earth — in water, soil, plants, and in most parts of your body.
-In fact, bacteria outnumber the actual cells in your body by about 10 to 1.
-So this means that if the body is comprised of 1 trillion cells, there are 10 trillion bacteria in your body.
-Seriously.
+Bacteria are single-celled microorganisms found everywhere on Earth — in water, soil, plants, and most parts of your body.
+In fact, bacteria outnumber the other cells in your body by about 10-to-1.
+If your body is comprised of 1 trillion cells, then there are 10 trillion bacteria in your body.
+Isn’t that amazing?
 Your skin and digestive system alone host about 2,000 different kinds of bacteria.

-The idea that bacteria are not all bad — that good bacteria, called probiotics, live in your body and actually help you maintain health and even fight diseases — is an idea that’s just now becoming mainstream in the United States.
-You can get probiotics, along with the fiber that good bacteria eat, called prebiotics, from certain foods and from more inclusive probiotic supplements.
+The idea that bacteria are not all bad — that good bacteria, called probiotics, live in your body and help you maintain health and fight diseases — is an idea that’s just now becoming mainstream in the United States.
+You can get probiotics along with prebiotics (the fiber that good bacteria eat) from certain foods and from more inclusive probiotic supplements.

-Recent advances in medicine helped to clarify that this relationship between bacteria and humans is mutualistic; that is, both your body and the bacteria in it benefit from each other.
-But this line of investigation all started early in the 20th century when Russian scientist Élie Metchnikoff hypothesized the concept that some bacteria may promote health rather than harm.
+Recent advances in medicine helped to clarify that the relationship between bacteria and humans is mutualistic; that is, both your body and the bacteria in it benefit from each other.
+This line of investigation actually started early in the 20th century when Russian scientist Élie Metchnikoff hypothesized that some bacteria may promote health, rather than harm.

 He concluded that fermented milk helped to “seed” the intestine with friendly bacteria, which suppressed the growth of harmful bacteria.
-He suggested that it’s possible to modify the gut flora by replacing harmful bacteria with useful microorganisms, later winning a Nobel Prize for his work.
+He suggested that it’s possible to modify the gut flora by replacing harmful bacteria with useful microorganisms.
+He would go on to win a Nobel Prize for his work.

-But “Bad Bacteria,” too, are present and can proliferate, especially when not enough “good bacteria” are present to keep them in check.
+“Bad bacteria,” too, are present and can proliferate, especially when not enough “good bacteria” are present to keep them in check.
 Dysbiosis is the term that describes this unbalanced state.
-Probiotics add “Good Bacteria” back into your system, which can help bring things back into balance.
+Probiotics add “good bacteria” back into your system, which can help restore balance to your body.

 Did You Know?

-70% to 90% of your immune system is located in your GI tract, where gut flora work in several ways:
+Between 70% and 90% of your immune system is located in your GI tract, where gut flora work in several ways:

-- Crowding out the “bad” bacteria by giving them no space to grab on.
+- Crowding out the “bad” bacteria by giving them no space to grab onto

-- Researchers at The Sage Colleges in Troy, New York, found that mice fed with a harmless strain of soil bacteria learned a new maze twice as fast as mice who weren’t given the bacteria, and the bacteria-fed mice exhibited fewer signs of anxiety, such as grooming and searching.
+- Researchers at The Sage Colleges in Troy, New York, found that mice fed a harmless strain of soil bacteria learned a new maze twice as fast as mice who weren’t given the bacteria, and the bacteria-fed mice exhibited fewer signs of anxiety (such as over-grooming and searching).

-- A study done together by scientists at Karolinska Institutet in Sweden and the Genome Institute of Singapore indicates that gut bacteria may play a critical role in brain development, which influences adult behavior.
+- A study conducted by scientists at Karolinska Institutet in Sweden along with the Genome Institute of Singapore indicated that gut bacteria may play a critical role in brain development, and thus influencing behavior in adulthood.

 This early research indicates that stress or psychological pressure has a significant impact on gut bacteria populations, which in turn affects immune function.
 This connection may explain why certain diseases, such as inflammatory bowel disease and asthma, often seem to get worse during periods of unusual stress.

-Canadian researchers have demonstrated a link between gut bacteria and behavior in mice with no gut bacteria mice by colonizing their digestive tracts with bacteria from mice with different genetic behavioral patterns to see whether the bacteria influenced the mice’s behavior.
-The mice with no gut bacteria used in this experiment typically exhibit passive behavior.
-The bacteria was from mice that typically exhibit more active behaviors.
-They also studied what would happen if more active mice were given gut bacteria from more passive mice.
+Canadian researchers have demonstrated a link between gut bacteria and behavior in mice.
+By colonizing the digestive tracts of bacteria-free mice with bacteria from mice with different genetic behavioral patterns, they could determine whether the bacteria influenced the mice’s behavior.
+The mice with no gut bacteria in this experiment typically exhibit passive behavior.
+The mice with bacteria typically exhibit more active behaviors.

 The results of the experiments showed that the different bacteria compositions changed the mice’s predicted behavior patterns.
 Mice with passive genetic backgrounds became more active and daring when given the bacteria from active mice, while mice with active backgrounds became more passive when given bacteria from passive mice.

 A French study looked at probiotics and their effects on psychological states in humans.
 In a 30-day trial, 55 healthy men and women were randomly assigned to take either a daily probiotic supplement consisting of two probiotic strains or a placebo.

 Participants filled out questionnaires before and after treatment to assess their mood, stress levels, and coping skills.
-Also, researchers measured stress hormone levels in participants’ urine.
-Compared with the placebo group,the probiotic group had lower levels of urinary stress hormones and study participants reported less depression, anger, and hostility, and the kind of worry that can lead to physical symptoms.
+Researchers also measured stress hormone levels in participants’ urine.
+Compared with the placebo group, the probiotic group had lower levels of urinary stress hormones and study participants reported less instances of depression, anger, hostility, and excessive worry.

 This research indicates that disturbance to the gut bacteria — whether from illness, antibiotics, or other factors — can have a significant impact on behavior and one’s well-being.
 Experience the benefits of a balanced microbiome — purchase Dr. Tennant’s Healthy Gut Pro-B natural health remedy.